Zion Episcopal Church

 ZION WELCOMES ALL.
 Welcome to Zion Episcopal Church.
 Regardless of your denomination or faith tradition, we welcome you – especially if you are joining us for the very first time.
 We hope this will become your spiritual home, whether you gather in person, on Facebook, or YouTube.

-OUR NEXT MONTHLY SUNDAY SCHOOL will be on Sunday, October 5th during our usual 10 am Eucharistic Service.
-Spread the word!
+THE NEXT MONTHLY SUNDAY SCHOOL will be on Sunday, November 2nd at 10 am, during our Eucharistic Service.
+All children are welcome!

-FOOD PANTRY –September is canned soup month.
+FOOD PANTRYOctober is rice month.
 Please bring donations on Sunday mornings so that they can be blessed during the Offertory.
 You may also leave your donation in the box on the Rectory front porch.
 Your support is greatly appreciated!

 MEALS ON WHEELS NEED VOLUNTEERS: Please call Patrice Stabile (914) 475-8677.

-Altar flowers are given in memoriam for Tom Goodwin by Annette Goodwin.
+Altar flowers are given in memoriam for Mildred Singler by John Singler.

 ZION WORSHIP – Zion now has a YouTube Channel which also carries the Sunday service live in addition to Facebook live.
 To watch the service, click on the link below and then go to our “live” playlist. https://www.youtube.com/channel/UCaq67kuX_d0cL29tUG0t3kQ